-The Plan Covers In-Network Providers Out-of-Network Providers Prescription drugs Please refer to "Prescription Please refer to "Prescription Prescribed drug therapy supplies including, but not limited to: blood/urine testing tabs/strips, needles and syringes, lancets Drug Benefits" in "Benefit Overview" Drug Benefits" in "Benefit Overview" Prescription drugs that are self-administered and do not require the services of a health care professional, except for designated specialty drugs (see NOTES below) Affordable Care Act (ACA) preventive covered prescription drugs Please refer to: bluecrossmn.com/smallgroupdruglist2025 for the list of covered drugs.
-FDA-approved tobacco cessation drugs and products, subject to limitations below Oral, transdermal, injectable, and barrier contraceptives for women of reproductive capacity, not otherwise described below Designated specialty drugs purchased through a participating specialty pharmacy network supplier Retail pharmacy vaccine program certain eligible vaccines administered at a participating retail pharmacy (see NOTES below)
+The Plan Covers In-Network Providers Out-of-Network Providers Prescription drugs Prescribed drug therapy supplies including, but not limited to: blood/urine testing tabs/strips, needles and syringes, lancets Please refer to "Prescription Drug Benefits" in "Benefit Overview" Please refer to "Prescription Drug Benefits" in "Benefit Overview" Prescription drugs that are self-administered and do not require the services of a health care professional, except for designated specialty drugs (see NOTES below) Affordable Care Act (ACA) preventive covered prescription drugs Please refer to: bluecrossmn.com/smallgrouphsadruglist2025 for the list of covered drugs.
+Designated preventive prescription drugs (other than ACA preventive prescription drugs) in the following therapeutic categories: diabetes diabetic supplies hypertension cholesterol lowering antidepressants FDA-approved tobacco cessation drugs and products, subject to limitations below Oral, transdermal, injectable, and barrier contraceptives for women of reproductive capacity, not otherwise described below Designated specialty drugs purchased through a participating specialty pharmacy network supplier Retail pharmacy vaccine program certain eligible vaccines administered at a participating retail pharmacy (see NOTES below)

-1. You will pay no more than \$25 for a one-month supply for each prescription for eligible drugs to treat chronic diabetes, asthma, and allergies requiring the use of epinephrine auto-injectors.

-2. You will pay no more than \$50 per month for all eligible medical supplies to treat chronic diabetes, asthma, and allergies requiring the use of epinephrine auto-injectors.
-Medical supplies include:

-- a. syringes, insulin pens, insulin pumps, test strips, glucometers, continuous glucose monitors - b. asthma inhalers - c. epinephrine auto-injectors - d. other supplies necessary to effectively and appropriately treat these conditions
+- 1. You pay nothing for Tier 1 preventive prescription drugs on the covered drug list. - 2.
+You will pay no more than \$25, after deductible for a one-month supply for each prescription for eligible drugs to treat chronic diabetes, asthma, and allergies requiring the use of epinephrine auto-injectors. - 3.
+You will pay no more than \$50, after deductible per month for all eligible medical supplies to treat chronic diabetes, asthma, and allergies requiring the use of epinephrine auto-injectors.
+Medical supplies include: - a. syringes, insulin pens, insulin pumps, test strips, glucometers, continuous glucose monitors - b. asthma inhalers - c. epinephrine auto-injectors - d. other supplies necessary to effectively and appropriately treat these conditions